Upliner/CharMorph/README.md

 # CharMorph

 CharMorph is a character creation tool for Blender.

-It uses base meshes and morphs from ManuelbastioniLAB/MB-Lab but it's designed for easy creation of new models and easy modification of existing ones.
+It uses base meshes and morphs from ManuelbastioniLAB/MB-Lab while being designed for easy creation of new models and modification of existing ones.

-This addon includes from-scratch reimplementaion of most of MB-Lab features but it currently doesn't contain any MB-Lab code.
+This addon reimplements most of MB-Lab's features, but it currently does not contain any MB-Lab code.
-It uses different database format and has more internal differences.
+It uses a different database format and other internal differences, as well as less hard coded features.
-It uses much less hard coded features.

 It is planned that CharMorph won't be limited to humanoids.
 Animals and other creatures are welcome at CharMorph too.

 ## Options: